mtripg6666tdr/nextjs-obfuscator/README.md

 ### `pluginOptions`
 Type: `Object` (optional)
 More options for this plugin.
-All options are optional.
+All properties are optional.
 ```ts
 {
   enabled: boolean | "detect",